phpmyadmin/phpmyadmin/config.rst

 .. note::

-    Almost all configurable data is placed in ``config.inc.php``.
+    Almost all configurable data is placed in :file:`config.inc.php`.
 If this file does not exist, please refer to the :ref:`setup` section to create one.
 This file only needs to contain the parameters you want to change from their corresponding default value in ``libraries/config.default.php``.